SciSharp/LLamaSharp/README.md

 ---

-✅: completed. ⚠️: outdated but will be updated. 🔳: not completed
+✅: completed. ⚠️: outdated for latest release but will be updated. 🔳: not completed

 ---